Fair Ground

 Yea, Sussex by the sea!

-The title Fair Ground was taken from a musical stanza in Rudyard Kipling’s famous poem Sussex, in which he describes the county as ‘beloved over all’.
-A hymn to the beauty of place, Kipling saw his enchantment with Sussex as deeply rooted in an understanding of locality, a belief that cottages, hedgerows, green rolling hills, seafronts and woodlands were all integral parts of connecting real people to their historical pasts.
-Each of the selected works in Fair Ground spoke to this idea of myth and memory; some of the works refigure personal recollections, revealing domestic spaces of the conversation between friends, perhaps a favourite view, whilst others invite a collective response to well-known landmarks, to revisit the rhythm and form of a place, to move away from representation and towards visual poetry.
+Fair Ground is our annual exhibition of contemporary art in Sussex.
+The title is taken from a musical stanza in Rudyard Kipling’s famous poem Sussex, in which he describes the county as ‘beloved over all’.
+A hymn to the beauty of place, Kipling saw his enchantment with Sussex as deeply rooted in an understanding of locality, a belief that the cottages, hedgerows, green rolling hills, seafronts, hidden coves and woodlands were all integral part of connecting real people to their historical pasts.
+Each of the selected works in Fair Ground speak to this idea of myth and memory, continuing to mark Sussex as a place of visual poetry.